chingdrop/echo-chamber-web/JOURNEY.md

 ## Rejected
 -  Build out the Articles application.
 Holds articles, where I post the results of my crawler and analysis engine.
-	- *This was replaced with the crawler app.*
+	- *The Articles app was replaced with the Crawler app*
+- Refactor the web crawler class to work with django models instead of saving files
+	- Build a method to parse the url passed in the class init
+	- Build a method to use the parsed url when creating the rest adapter
+	- *The WebCrawler app and the use of Beautifulsoup was replaced with scrapy for a more complete framework*
 ## Articles
 - Django Tutorial - https://docs.djangoproject.com/en/5.1/intro/tutorial01/
 - Django, Postgres and Docker - https://learndjango.com/tutorials/django-docker-and-postgresql-tutorial